14056 Down to

 All eleven can mean the doer or not.

-tiptasjhi -- these are third person 3
+tiptasjhi -- are third person 3

-sipthastha -- these are second person 2
+sipthastha -- are second person 2

-mibvasmas -- these are first person 1
+mibvasmas -- are first person 1

-tAtAMjha -- these are third person 3
+tAtAJjha -- are third person 3

-thAsAthAMdhvam -- these are second person 2
+thAsAthAndhvam -- are second person 2

-iDvahimahiG -- these are first person 1
+iDvahimahiG -- are first person 1

-Rules yuSmadyu ff. teach when to use each person.
+Rules yuSmadyu ff teach when to use each person.

 Example.
 Suppose we have to say "y'all monkeys jumped", with plu + laG.